Wizkiller96/WizBot/docs/guides/linux-guide.md

 **Save the new password somewhere safe.**

 After that, your droplet should be ready for use.
-[Follow the guide from the beginning](#linux-from-source) to set Nadeko up on your newly created VPS.
+[Follow the guide from the beginning](#linux-from-source) to set WizBot up on your newly created VPS.

 [Linux From Source]: #linux-from-source
 [Source Update Instructions]: #source-update-instructions